FrameOracle: Learning What to See and How Much to See in Videos: FrameOracle

-\textbf{Stage 4: Supervised Fine-tuning with Ground Truth.} In the final stage, we perform supervised fine-tuning (SFT) on FrameOracle-41K, which provides supervision for both the keyframe indices and the number of frames.
-Unlike the earlier stages, which rely on weak or proxy signals, FrameOracle-41K offers high-quality annotations that have been verified for consistency.
-The Rank Head is trained to align its predictions with the annotated keyframes, while the K Head is jointly trained to match the annotated $K$ values.
-This strong, direct supervision further refines the selection policy beyond what is achieved in Stages~1--3.
+\textbf{Stage 4: Supervised Fine-tuning with Keyframe Annotations.} In the final stage, FrameOracle is fine-tuned on FrameOracle-41K, which provides verified annotations for both keyframe indices and the number of frames, $K$.
+The Rank Head is trained to align its predictions with the annotated keyframes, while the K Head is jointly trained to predict the annotated $K$ values.
+Unlike the previous stages, which rely on weak or proxy signals, this direct supervision consolidates the selection policy, ensuring that FrameOracle accurately identifies both \textit{what to see} and \textit{how much to see} for each query.